BOARD OF DIRECTORS

 Dr. Matt Hoag

-Dr. Hoag is an Assistant Professor of Accounting at Gonzaga University.
+Dr. Hoag is an Associate Professor of Accounting at Gonzaga University.
 He currently teaches many different classes with an emphasis on auditing, financial reporting and financial accounting.
 His research ties into several broad areas of interest including corporate governance, ethics in accounting, audit quality and internal controls.
 Dr. Hoag graduated from Gonzaga University with a BBA in Accounting and subsequently worked for three years with KPMG, LLP, a large public accounting and professional services firm, in the Seattle office.
 In 2010, he obtained his PhD from the University of Tennessee, Knoxville.
 Prior to his current role at Gonzaga, Dr. Hoag was on the faculty at California State University, Sacramento.
 He is a licensed CPA in the state of Washington.

 James Wilburn Jr.